musaubrian/pynet/README.md

 - Enter the pairing key provided by the sender.
 - Click the "Receive" button.
-- PyShare will begin receiving the files and save them in `Desktop/pyshare_received`
+- Pynet will begin receiving the files and save them in `Desktop/pynet_received`

 ## Tasks